-We are expected to switch from one task to another in the blink of an eye, satisfying the needs of our family right then and there, whatever they might be, at any time of the day or night.
+We are expected to switch from one task to another in the blink of an eye, to satisfying the needs of our family right then and there, whatever it might be, at any time of the day or night.
 It’s all part of the job, so ‘they’ say.

 I’m going to assume this is pretty normal and the whole scene can be tweaked and played out in homes across the world.

 There are a thousand different variations.
-There are a million different moments happening every moment of the day, all over the world.
+There are a million different moments happening every day, all over the world.

-That one breath.
-That 60 seconds.
-That one moment.
-That is the time every mom needs.
-The time they take to recharge, to mentally prepare, to be all they can to everyone who needs something different from her.
+That one breath, that 60 seconds, that one moment.
+That is the time every woman needs.
+It’s the time we take to recharge, to mentally prepare, to be all we can to everyone who needs something different from us.

 You are their mom.
 You are their wife.

 In the blink of an eye, that moment is gone.
 But you needed it.
 It’s okay.
 You’ll get another one soon.